CrispyPin/gdvk/README.md

 # Usage
 It's not done yet but sure

-All the special keys (like modifiers) use the [same naming as godot](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html) minus the KEY_ prefix.
+All the special keys (like modifiers) use the [same naming as Godot](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html) minus the KEY_ prefix.
+Note that GDVK does not support all keys that Godot supports, only the useful ones (Make a PR if you want to add more, I'm just lazy).